A-Fisk/actiPy/notes.md

 - add to light remap so can remap based on subjective light/dark (half/what period of day we want)
 - changelog for versions?
+- Activity onset
+- Significance testing of rhythms (chi-square periodogram? how do in actogramJ)

 ## Questions
 - how deal with start time?